-Category: Family Environment and Alternative Care, Looked after children
+Category: Family Environment and Alternative Care, Care Experienced children

 Two per cent of children in Scotland were being looked after by local authorities or on the child protection register on July 31 2016, according to the latest Children's Social Work Statistics.